Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 In this session, participants will discuss professional issues and principles ethical guidelines for doula work.

-HIPAA Training for Doulas
+HIPAA Training and Certification for Doulas [ONLINE-SELF STUDY]

 We will provide training on how to protect clients’ privacy and confidentiality.
 Certification will be offered.
 This is a requirement for all California Medi-Cal Doulas.

-Becoming A Medi-Cal Provider in CA
+Becoming A Medi-Cal Provider in CA [ONLINE- SELF-STUDY]

 In this session, we will describe the process for doulas to become Medi-Cal providers registered with the California Department of Health Services.

-COURSE LEADERS
+CO-COURSE LEADERS

 Cordelia Hanna, MPH, CHES, ICCE, CLE, CBA- Principal Course Leader (English Course), Curriculum Developer